 Alumni Profile: Andrew Piccone, Class of 2008

 Andrew Piccone, Photojournalism Self-Designed Major: The medium of photography is one that seems to have limitless potential.
 To see photographs taken by someone is to see the world through their eyes.
 Originally I wanted to just major in photography, but I realized that there was more I wanted to do.
 I love writing, just as much as I love photography.
-Having written for The Comenian, Moravian College's student newspaper, I have come to the conclusion that writing is another way to see inside someone.
+Having written for The Comenian, Moravian University's student newspaper, I have come to the conclusion that writing is another way to see inside someone.
 I feel with journalism in addition to photography, I will have the opportunity to work for a newspaper, a periodical, or other media.
 Through the photojournalism major, I feel as though I will be equipped with the necessary tools to show the world what I see, and what I think.
 Creating this major will open more doors for me.
-(This student's program included a semester at Temple University, Rome, Italy, as well as an internship, several independent study courses, and several special topics courses.)
+(This student's program included a semester at Temple University: Rome, Italy, as well as an internship, several independent study courses, and several special topics courses.)